Top UK banking apprenticeships

 For instance, you could be handed your own personal or corporate banking product portfolio and be involved with delivering solutions to clients.
 A high degree of flexibility is expected, and you'll need to be proactive in collaborating with colleagues.

-Through the structured training you'll be supported, as you learn and look to successfully complete the qualification element of the programme (typically while on study leave).
+Through the structured training, you'll be supported, as you learn and look to complete the qualification element of the programme (typically while on study leave).
 As with other apprenticeships, they vary from 12 months to six years in length, depending on various factors.

-For example, the three-year Level 6 apprenticeship at Santander involves rotating across their relationship management, risk and operational teams, which are based across the country.
+For example, the 33-month Level 6 corporate banking degree apprenticeship at Santander involves rotating across their relationship management, risk and operational teams, which are based across the country.

-It's important to read through the specifics of the apprenticeship you're interested in to find out exactly how the programme is delivered, and what you can expect to have achieved by the end of it.
+Whatever type of apprenticeship you're interested in, It's important to read through the specifics to find out exactly how the programme is delivered, and what you can expect to have achieved by the end of it.

 How much will I be paid?

-All apprentices are entitled to the apprentice rate of pay or the National Minimum Wage (NMW).
-The former is currently set at £5.28 per hour (from April 2023), with the NMW £10.18 for those aged 21-22 and who've already completed the first year of their apprenticeship.
-If you're 23-plus, the National Living Wage (NLW) is set at £10.42.
+All apprentices are entitled to the apprentice rate of pay or the National Minimum Wage (NMW) for their age group.
+The former is currently set at £6.40 per hour (from April 2024) for those aged under 19, or 19 and over in the first year of their apprenticeship.
+The NMW is £8.60 for those aged 18-20 and who've already completed the first year of their apprenticeship.
+If you're 21-plus, the National Living Wage (NLW) is set at £11.44.

 However, you'll find that this is more of a guideline as some employers will offer a higher salary.
-For example, apprentices on Santander's degree-level finance apprenticeship will benefit from a £20,000 starting salary with pay progression.
+For example, apprentices on Santander's degree-level finance apprenticeship (in 2023) benefit from a £21,000 starting salary with pay progression.
+At Barclays, they offer a permanent role with starting wages of £21,200.

 For more information on apprenticeship pay, see GOV.UK - Become an apprentice.